Kuwait–Peru relations

 Kuwait–Peru relations are the bilateral relations between Kuwait and Peru.
-Both countries are members of the Non-Aligned Movement, the World Trade Organitation and the United Nations.
+Both countries are members of the Non-Aligned Movement, the World Trade Organization and the United Nations.

 Relations were established in 1975, but were interrupted by the Gulf War until their renewal in 2011.
 Since their renewal, relations have gained momentum due to increased cooperation between both countries.

 History

 Both countries established relations on December 1, 1975.
 Peru's first embassy in the Middle East was opened in July 1989 in Kuwait City.
 The embassy had to be closed on February 12, 1990, amid souring relations between Iraq and Kuwait.
 Shortly after, Iraq invaded Kuwait on August 2, establishing a puppet government prior to the state's annexation, beginning the Gulf War.
 During this period, Sheikh Jaber Al-Ahmad Al-Sabah established a government-in-exile in the Saudi city of Taif.
 This meant that, from 1990 to 2009, Peruvian relations with Kuwait were limited to official communiqués congratulating the state on its national day.
 On the first day of the invasion, Peru condemned the invasion and supported Kuwait via diplomatic efforts, both at a national level and through the work of then Secretary General of the United Nations, Javier Pérez de Cuéllar, who visited Baghdad twice in 1990 and 1991.

 Relations were renewed and elevated to embassy level in 2011.
 Both countries agreed to open embassies in their respective countries, however, as of 2023, only Peru has a diplomatic mission resident in Kuwait since 2011, while Kuwait is accredited to Peru from its embassy in Chile.
 A year later, a Kuwaiti delegation visited the Summit of South American-Arab Countries held in Lima.